1dotd4/corpus/README.md

 - indexing new documents without evaluating every other document;
 - querying a vector of terms and comparing the affinity.

+### Vector space models PoC results

+It is sufficent to map the query terms into a vector of weights based on tf-idf.
+Then transposing the matrix and applying the cosine theorem we have the affinity of the documents based on the the query.
+The ranking result should keep track of the documents while sorting.

 ## Resources